 Creating an application

-The lead applicant must initially create the new application.
+The lead applicant must initially create a new application.
 Clear instructions on how to start a new application can be found in the ‘System Help’.
-The research team can collaborate with the lead applicant to edit the content in the application by being invited to be a co-applicant through the co-applicant section of the application form.
+The research team can collaborate with the lead applicant to edit the content of the application by being invited to be a co-applicant through the co-applicant section of the application form.

 Completing an application

-Most questions are associated with contextual help buttons and clicking on them will open up pop up windows containing brief guidance notes that supplement the published guidance for applicants.
-It is strongly advised that applicants refer to the published guidance first and then use contextual help as they complete and review each question as contextual help is not designed to replace it.
+Most questions are associated with contextual help buttons and clicking on them will open up pop-up windows containing brief guidance notes that supplement the published guidance for applicants.
+It is strongly advised that applicants refer to the published guidance first and then use contextual help as they complete and review each question.
+Contextual help is not designed to replace guidance.
 Mandatory questions are flagged with a red dot.